gpldecha/gmm-learning-search-policies-pomdp/README.md

 ```sh
 $ addpath(genpath('./gmm-learning-search-policies-pomdp'))
 ```
-4. Run the script PlotGMMTable.m
+4. Run the script PlotGMMTable.m (make sure you are outside the directory "gmm-learning-search-policies-pomdp")
 5. You should see the following plot:

 <p align="center">